Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

 Yet performing well is a poor proxy for learning.
 It is easy to fall into the trap of ‘oh, the students have got this, let’s move on,’ because students are performing well.

 So when teachers move onto a topic too quickly based on performance, it is no wonder that the achievement gap increases.
-We’re essentially skipping part of the learning process, on the strength of incomplete evidence.
+We’re essentially skipping part of the learning process, based on incomplete evidence.

-To move everyone forward at the same pace, we need to ensure that concepts, facts and truths have been learned, not performed.
+To move everyone forward at the same pace, we need to ensure that concepts, facts and truths are learned, not performed.

-Formative assessment plays a massive role in bringing everyone up to the same standard.
+Formative assessment helps bring everyone up to the same standard.
 Especially in a class with diverse learning needs, awareness of the breadth of understanding between students is key to helping them improve.

 Formative assessment crops up three times during the mastery cycle – at the beginning, element three, and element five.